asutkarvaibhav/Banking-RAG-Chatbot/README.md

 The chatbot first retrieves the most relevant banking information from a knowledge base and then uses an LLM to generate an informed response.

 This project demonstrates the practical application of Generative AI, Vector Databases, and Semantic Search in the banking domain.

+**⚙️ RAG Workflow**
+Load the banking dataset.
+Clean and preprocess the text.
+Split documents into chunks.
+Generate vector embeddings.
+Store embeddings in a FAISS vector database.
+Retrieve the most relevant chunks based on the user's query.
+Pass the retrieved context to the LLM.
+Generate a context-aware answer.